Surgery of real symplectic fourfolds and Welschinger invariants: Surgery along a real Lagrangian sphere

 \begin{exa} More generally, let $D\subset\C$ be a small disk endowed with its standard real structure, and let $\pi:\mathcal X \to D$ be a flat real morphism from a non-singular real algebraic manifold of complex dimension 3.
 Suppose that the fiber $X_t=\pi^{-1}(t)$ is a non-singular projective algebraic surface when $t\ne 0$, and is a real algebraic surface with a single non-degenerate double point $p$ as only singularity when $t=0$.
 Suppose in addition that $\mathcal X$ is locally given at $p$ by the equation

 and that $\pi$ is locally given by $\pi(x,y,z,t)=t$.
-There exists a real Lagrangian sphere $S$ whose class in $H_2(X_t;\Z)$ realizes the vanishing cycle of the degeneration of $X_t$ to $X_0$, and $X_t$ and $X_{-t}$ are obtained one from the other by a real surgery along $S$ when $t\in \R D\setminus\{0\}$. \end{exa} \begin{exa} Let $X_\R$ be a non-singular real cubic surface in $\CP^3$ with a real part consisting of the disjoint union of a projective plane $\RP^2$ and a sphere $S$.
-It is well known that the underlying complex algebraic surface is the complex projective plane $\CP^2$ blown up at $6$ points in general position (see for example \cite{Dol12}).
+Let us perform respectively the base changes $t\to t^2$ and $t\to - t^2$.
+Then the blow-up at the node of the two obtained families realize the two symplectic sums described above.
+In particular the real algebraic surface $Z_\R$ is simply the blow-up of the singular surface $X_0$ at the node.
+Hence $X_t$ and $X_{-t}$ are obtained one from the other by a surgery along a real Lagrangian sphere $S$ realizing the vanishing cycle of the degeneration of $X_t$ to $X_0$. \end{exa} \begin{exa} Let $X_\R$ be a non-singular real cubic surface in $\CP^3$ with a real part consisting of the disjoint union of a projective plane $\RP^2$ and a sphere $S$.
+It is classical that the underlying complex algebraic surface is the complex projective plane $\CP^2$ blown up at $6$ points in general position (see for example \cite{Dol12}).
 Note however that since $\R X$ has two connected components, the real surface $X_\R$ is not rational over $\R$, and is not obtained as a blow-up of the real projective plane.

-By Example \ref{ex:gluing real part}, the real surgery of $X_\R$ along $S$ is a real algebraic cubic surface whose real part is homeomorphic to $\R P^2$, and so is the blow-up of the real projective plane at three pairs of complex conjugated points (see \cite{Kol97,DegKha02}). \end{exa}
+By Example \ref{ex:gluing real part}, the surgery of $X_\R$ along $S$ is a real algebraic cubic surface whose real part is homeomorphic to $\R P^2$, and it is classical that it is the blow-up of the real projective plane at three pairs of complex conjugated points (see for example \cite{Man86,Kol97,DegKha02}). \end{exa}